juseg/alps/articles/erosion/response-referee2.md

 The field-based LGM outline was added on Fig. 2 (Alps-wide map of cumulative erosion potential).
-In addition, the following sentences were added in the "climate sensitivity" section of the discussion mentioning the general eastwards bias of our results with regard to field evidence.
+In addition, the following sentences were added in the "climate sensitivity" section of the discussion mentioning the general eastwards bias of our results with regard to field evidence:

     It should be noted, however, that all runs presented here show a systematic bias with excessive glacier cover in the Eastern Alps and a diminished